 -If a floating slot appears in yellow, then there is no open empty slot that it can be moved to and so can not be used for other items

-- The Cost of Internals and Item Repairs "Thank you for calling AAA, how can we help you?"
+- The Cost of Repairs and Rearming "Thank you for calling AAA, how can we help you?"

 - Leveling Up / XP "It's over 9,000!!!"

 -As you play the game with your Owned Mechs you'll gain "Mech XP" on those particular variants.
 You will also gain a small amount of "General XP" whenever you earn Mech XP for any reason, and that General XP can be spent like Mech XP, but on any variant you wish (think of General XP as "OmniXP").

 -XP is spent in the Mech Tree of the Pilot Lab, on a variant-by-variant basis.
 You can use the Mech XP you earned on each variant to upgrade your piloting skills for that particular Mech type, supplementing your Mech XP with General XP whenever you wish.
 Say you're only 1 skill away from maxing out your atlas, but you don' have enough Mech XP to level up that variant anymore... you just might have enough GXP to level it up. if you want to... but I would rather suggest saving your GPX for other things, like unlocking Modules.

 -In order to level-up your variants to the Max, you have to get through some "Bottle-Necks" along the upgrade path that require you to have at least 3 Chassis Variants all upgraded to the same level before you can continue further upgrades.
 That is why you should own 3 variants of the Chasiss you like to pilot the most.
 I have 3 Hunchbacks in my garage for that reason.